santiago-sanitation-systems/Santiago.jl/README.md

   total `phosphor`, total `nitrogen`, `totalsolids`, and `water`;
 - select a meaningful subset of systems for the given case.

+For non-research applications we recommend to use `Santiago` via the web app [sanichoice.net](https://www.sanichoice.net/).

 # Installation